 In a relationship, Justice brings balance.
 Minor problems are of no importance; they will be dealt with swiftly on common ground.
 This will be a chance to earn the love you deserve, so be honest with your feelings and reasonable in your expectations.

-What does the Justice Tarot Card Reversed mean in Love?
+What does the Justice Tarot Card Reverse Mean in Love?

 Sometimes we fail to learn our lesson and find ourselves repeatedly making the same mistakes.